gavincyi/gavincyi.github.io/_posts/2023-07-24-introduction-to-factor-pricing-model-risk-model.md

 ## pyportfolioopt

-One of the libraries I came across is [pyportfolioopt](https://github.com/robertmartin8/PyPortfolioOpt), an open-source creation by  [Robert Martin](https://github.com/robertmartin8) designed for portfolio optimization toolkits.
+Instead of starting from scratch, I initially explored existing open-source libraries to see if they provided the features I was seeking.
+One such library that caught my attention is [pyportfolioopt](https://github.com/robertmartin8/PyPortfolioOpt), an open-source creation by  [Robert Martin](https://github.com/robertmartin8) designed for portfolio optimization toolkits.
 The project stands out with its support for various essential portfolio optimization models and techniques, including the Markowitz optimizer and Black-Litterman allocation.
 While it also covers risk model generation from raw market data, it is currently limited to computing covariances from raw prices.
 I find the library to be among the top 3 open source libraries that closely resemble how institutional investors and asset managers manage their portfolio.
 However, there seems to be a missing piece in the risk model generation specifically related to factor models, and that's where my new library comes into play.

 ## qlib